 10 Top Dog Names for Males

 10 Top Dog Names for Females

-For the third year in a row, the name Bella claimed the title of Australia’s most popular dog name.
+For the sixth year in a row, the name Bella claimed the title of Australia’s most popular dog name.
 Indeed, with the exception of Victoria (in which Charlie proved to be the #1 top dog name), Bella earned the top ranking in every state and territory.
 All hail Bella.
 Long may she reign.

 Clink clink, let’s drink

 In a thirst-quenching turn of events, Australian Dog Owners have revealed a love of drink-inspired dog names.
 In fact, one quarter of the Top 20 dog names were inspired by drinks.
 Interestingly, this pattern doesn’t continue among the lower ranked names.
 This suggests that, as far as dogs and drinks are concerned, Australian Dog Owners have an “all or nothing” policy.
 Condiments also made a cameo, with “Pepper” and “Chilli” taking the 29tt and 108th spots, respectively.